-Action The concentration of a contaminate that, if exceeded, triggers treatment or Level (AL) other requirements that a water system must follow.
+Action The concentration of a contaminate that, if exceeded, triggers treatment or other Level (AL) requirements that a water system must follow.

 MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.